-Using flow cytometry, anti-PafR antibody abolished binding of FITC labelled LTA to platelets, demonstrating that PafR is the only receptor for the molecule (Fig. 4C).
+Using flow cytometry, anti-PafR antibody abolished binding of FITC labelled LTA to platelets, demonstrating that PafR is the only receptor for the molecule (Figure 4C).

-To test whether anti-PafR antibody blocking was due to a non-specific interaction with LTA, rather than blocking of PafR.
+We tested whether anti-PafR antibody blocking was due to a nonspecific interaction with LTA, rather than blocking of PafR.
 We were unable to deplete samples of their inhibitory effect using anti-PafR antibodies, linked to protein A coated magnetic beads (results not shown).
 The blocking effect of anti-PafR was not due to cross-reactivity with LTA.